 At home Tina loves to explore Melbourne with her family, go camping, bike riding, growing veggies, bird watching and building elaborate climbing towers for her two cats Crookshanks and Anakin.

 Helen has over twenty three years experience as a qualified Veterinary Nurse.
 Helen enjoyed her previous positions in surgical and medical nursing, and obtained her certificate in canine massage before heading into her role as being a mum.
-Two children later Helen joined our team in 2014 as a casual nurse and in 2015, become our Practice Manager at Vetcall.
+Two children later Helen joined our team in 2014, becoming our Practice Manager at Vetcall in 2015.
 Always willing to talk about any queries you may have, she is happy to receive your phone calls or pop in and have a chat.

-Helen's family is kept busy with Tikka and Taz the Labradors, Millicent the Bulldog and their two rambunctious cats Coen and Winter, and a dwarf rabbit!
+Helen's family is kept busy with Tikka, Gage and Taz the Labradors, Millicent the Bulldog, their two rambunctious cats Coen and Winter, and BunBun a dwarf rabbit!

 Eliza started working as a veterinary nurse in mid-2008, gaining her qualifications a few years later.
 She is also a qualified zoologist.
 She enjoys all aspects of nursing, but particularly loves the variety of tasks that comes with working in small animal practice.
 She started at Vetcall in 2015 and can most often be found behind the front desk on Saturdays.

 When not at work, Eliza likes to keep herself busy.
 She is currently studying part-time, to combine her interest in animal health and wildlife conservation.
-She also has four young children and three older cats, and an empty aquarium she'd like to fill with fish one day.
+She also has four young children, a senior cat called Dixon, and an empty aquarium she'd like to fill with fish one day.